aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/move-tutorials/multi-signature-tutorial.md

 ---
 title: "Multisig Governance Tutorial"
 ---

+import CodeBlock from '@theme/CodeBlock';

 # Multisig Governance Tutorial

 ## Background

-This section builds upon the [Arguments in JSON tutorial](./arguments-in-json.md).
+This section builds upon the [Arguments in JSON tutorial](./arguments-in-json-tutorial.md).
 If you have not done that, please complete that tutorial first.

 This tutorial likewise references the [`CliArgs` example package](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/cli_args).

 :::tip
-If you would like to follow along, start by completing the [Arguments in JSON](./arguments-in-json.md) tutorial steps!
+If you would like to follow along, start by completing the [Arguments in JSON](./arguments-in-json-tutorial.md) tutorial steps!
 :::

 For this example, Ace and Bee will conduct governance operations from a 2-of-2 "multisig v2" account (an on-chain multisig account per [`multisig_account.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/multisig_account.move))

 ## Account creation

-Since Ace's account was created during the [Arguments in JSON](./arguments-in-json.md) tutorial, start by mining a vanity address account for Bee too:
+Since Ace's account was created during the [Arguments in JSON](./arguments-in-json-tutorial.md) tutorial, start by mining a vanity address account for Bee too:

 ```bash title=Command
 aptos key generate \